 Are you aware of the story you tell yourself — you know, the story that trips you up in your head and interferes with your experience of others and your relationships with them?

 You can transform the story in your head by rewiring the neuropathways to create new connections in your brain.
 The cultivation of a different story requires a mindfulness to what you perceive, a shift in your perspective, and a change in what you say and do.
 It requires connecting the dots differently or choosing carefully how you weave the threads.

 It is important to remember you are NOT your story.
 You need your ego to navigate in this world.
-However, the truth of who you are is devoid of ego and is more about the spirit of you.
+However, the truth of who you are is devoid of ego and is actually the spirit of you.
 It is when you step back from your ego that you can show up with full presence of your being and with full integrity.

 Dr. Cindy Hardwick is the Trusted Leadership Advisor, Consulting & Licensed Psychologist, and ICF Credentialed Coach who brings more than 37 years experience to the arena of individual and interpersonal transformation.

 By integrating ancient philosophy with current research and best practices, Cindy serves as a facilitator of meaningful purpose and transcendence for individuals, interpersonal relationships, and workplace cultures.
 She is known for her nonjudgmental approach, her delightful intuition, and her gift of ideation.

 Cindy brings her unique personal brand of Consulting and Coaching Psychology to those in positions of leadership and service to others.
 Her mission is to help you bring the best of who you are to your life and your work.
 Transcend ego in ways that let you create greater meaning and purpose in the story you live and tell.